-Your doctor will check for swelling in the optic nerve at the back of your eye.
+Your doctor will check for papilledema, which is swelling of the optic nerve at the back of your eye.
 Your vision will also be tested to see if you have abnormal blind spots.

 Your doctor may perform a CT or MRI scan of your brain to look for signs of spinal fluid pressure.
 These scans can also be used to check for other conditions that could be causing your symptoms, such as tumors or blood clots.

-A CT, or computed tomography scan, combines several X-rays to make a cross-sectional image of your brain.
-An MRI, or magnetic resonance imaging scan, uses radio waves and magnets to produce a highly detailed image of your brain.
+A CT scan, combines several X-rays to make a cross-sectional image of your brain.
+An MRI scan uses radio waves and magnets to produce a highly detailed image of your brain.

 Your doctor may also perform a spinal tap, or lumbar puncture, to measure the pressure of your spinal fluid.
 This involves placing a needle between two bones, or vertebrae, in your back and drawing a fluid sample for testing.

 Medications can help control or reduce the symptoms of pseudotumor cerebri.
-Your doctor might prescribe:
+Your doctor might prescribe the following:

-Your doctor may recommend surgery if your vision becomes worse or to drain excess cerebrospinal fluid.
-Surgical procedures include:
+Your doctor may recommend surgery if your vision becomes worse or if they need to drain excess cerebrospinal fluid.